Goddy101/Goddy101/README.md

 - 👋 Hi, I’m @Goddy101
-- 👀 I’m interested in AI and frontend development
+- 👀 I’m interested in AI and frontend development.
+I do backend too.
+I realized that frontend is much of aesthetics, and i honestly dont really love doing that.
-- 🌱 I’m currently learning HTML, CSS, JavaScript and python
+- 🌱 I’m currently learning HTML, CSS, JavaScript and python.
+Just became a flutter dev in 2022.
-- 💞️ I’m looking to collaborate on interesting and amazing projects
+- 💞️ I’m looking to collaborate on interesting and amazing projects.
+I am currently working on the a blockchain project with my brother @codeKrakers
 - 📫 How to reach me godwinojonimi@gmail.com

 <!---